jurienhamaker/plugins/packages/scheduled-tasks/README.md

 In order to use the scheduled tasks anywhere other than a piece (commands, arguments, preconditions, etc.), you must first import the `container` property of `@sapphire/framework`.
 For pieces, you can simply use `this.container.tasks` to access this plugin's methods.

+This is a simple example that creates a task to be run in 2 seconds from a service.

 ```typescript
 import { container } from '@sapphire/framework';